BR7RKR/picture-to-ascii/README.md

 ### -fl or --font-latin
 This flag extends basic font with latin characters.
 It works in pair with '-f' flag when you save as an image.

-## Plans for Further Development
-* Improve flags handling
-* Add a compression option to compress the initial image.
-* Create a cross-platform console application.

 ## Installation

 ### MacOS (arm64)